 It was even more beautiful than the Rocky Mountain drive, even with the swirling smoke through the canyons.
 We stopped a few more times to get photos than we had previously, but it was worth it.

 Not far after the exit of the park did we arrive at the border crossing.
 We were expecting them at least asking questions about the dogs, but instead they just asked the basics “who are you, where are you from, how long are you staying, do you have anything illegal” and waved us through.
 The drive in Alberta was different than we expected.
 It was all farmland, and pretty flat too.
-Luke had never been to Canada and Brooke’s only experience was in Vancouver so neither of us really knew what to expect I guess.
+Luke had never been to Canada and my only experience was in Vancouver so neither of us really knew what to expect I guess.
 Driving north, you can see Calgary in the distance for a long time…it’s the largest city.
 We stopped there are grabbed some Canadian fast food at Tim Hortons.
 We definitely showed we weren’t from around there by our off encounter with the young man taking our order.
 We were only a few hours away at this point so we only stopped one more time for gas.

 It was great exploring Edmonton with them and having a native as a guide.
 One of the nights we even met up with the rest of Rachel’s family who took us in as their own.
-Her mom said it was fun to see Brooke in real life after so many photos from all the years ago.
+Her mom said it was fun to see me in real life after so many photos from all the years ago.

 One of the days Rachel had plans so we explored on our own.
 We were able to leave the dogs at the house, which was a nice change of pace, and we went to our first game cafe.
 We’re both board game lovers, so it was fun to be able to play and learn new games.
 One of the games we played was called Patchwork and it was a lot of fun.